-We are likely to see community as more important and shopping locally, sustainability and a positive experience will be a focus for consumers.
+We will community as more important and shopping locally, sustainability and a positive experience will be a focus for consumers.

-For businesses who are trading now this is the perfect opportunity to develop those relationships with your customers so you are able to keep in touch and make them aware of what you offer.
+For businesses who are trading now this is the perfect opportunity to develop those relationships with your customers.
+It means you are able to keep in touch and make them aware of what you offer.

 Taking the time now to plan your marketing for your business could really help you to get ahead.
 If you need more support, download our free Marketing Recovery Toolkit. to help you plan for the future.